- About Katanning SHS

 Children, Family and the Community

-The general level of this course is offered to students.
-Satisfactory completion of this course contributes to graduation requirements but does not contribute to a tertiary entrance score.
+This course is offered to students who are following the General pathway and it plays an important role in graduation requirements.
+It does not contribute to a tertiary entrance score.
 The content of this course focuses on four main areas;

 - Exploring Human Development